 The hatches are progressing quickly this year.
-Over the weekend March Browns began hatching from Main Stem Delaware waters.
-This activity was not real heavy nor was it widespread but there were enough numbers that the Trout were taking them.
+Over the last few days March Browns began hatching from Main Stem Delaware waters.
+This activity is improving daily and the Trout are taking them.

-The other news over the last few days is that the Wild Rainbows are starting to get active.
+The Wild Rainbows are starting to get active!
 Every year the April activity is always dominated by Brown Trout and the Bows are scarce.
 As has been the case with the hatches the Rainbows are becoming active a bit earlier than normal.

 The last few trips are finally bringing us Nymph action in just about every riffle and there are finally a few big Rainbows feeding on the surface.
 The appearance of the Bigger March Browns are sure to keep the Rainbows interested and within a few days just about every fish in the river will be participating in the feast that that will occur over the next 6 weeks or so.

 Over the last few days our guests have been getting it done despite the heavy winds.
 We have been mixing it up between Nymphs, Streamers and Dry Flies.